awesome-astra/docs/docs/pages/tools/integration/quine.io.md

 touch quine.conf
 ```

-The `quine.conf` file should look like the following:
+Edit the `quine.conf` file to look like the following:

 ```
 quine.store {